10 things to know about NC3

 - Bloxham - The Joiner's Arms

-We also try and celebrate after concerts - and at any other time we can think of!
+We also try and celebrate after each concert, and have a social event after each AGM - and at any other time we can think of!
 If you would like to host a choir party or have ideas for choir social functions please speak one of the committee.

-- The name of the choir is The North Cotswold Chamber Choir is a member of Making Music (the National Federation of Music Societies); its constitution is drawn up in accordance with Federation guidelines.
+- Constitution - the choir is a member of Making Music (the National Federation of Music Societies); its constitution is drawn up in accordance with Federation guidelines.